alphagov/govuk-design-system/src/styles/font-override-classes/index.md

 ### Bold text

+Use bold text sparingly - using too much will make it difficult for users to know which parts of your content needs their attention the most.

-You can use bold to emphasise particular words in a transaction.
-Use it to highlight critical information that users need to refer to or you’ve seen them miss.
+You can use bold to highlight critical information and emphasise particular words in a transaction.

 For example, "Your reference number is **ABC12345678**.
 Use this to track your application.
 Updates will be sent to **name<i></i>@example.com**"